trinityroots/rts-token/README.md

 - RBAC: Admin, Minter, Burner

 ### Token Earn and Usage
 Roots Token (RTS) is used solely a utility token on the Roots ecosystem.
+Due to the following behaviors, the total supply is expected to fluctuate in accordance to rate of earn and usage.
 - Tokens are earned through activities that contribute to the health of the Roots ecosystem.
 Through claiming, new tokens are minted into existence.
 - Used tokens are removed from circulation through token burn, thus reducing total supply.
-Due to the above behaviors, the total supply is expected to fluctuate in accordance to rate of earn and usage.

 ## Claim